 Foreign Tax Credit

 The combination of a foreign withholding tax and Canadian income tax associated with the inclusion of the foreign pension plan in income has the potential for double taxation.
-But Canadian taxpayers can generally claim a foreign tax credit, in their Canadian income tax return, to reduce or eliminate this potential for double taxation.1
+But Canadian taxpayers can generally claim a foreign tax credit, in their Canadian income tax return, to reduce or eliminate this potential for double taxation.

-However, a foreign tax credit may not necessarily equal the foreign withholding tax.
+A foreign tax credit may not necessarily equal the foreign withholding tax.
 The following formula determines the size of the federal foreign tax credit that can be claimed:

 Hypothetical case scenario

-So imagine a situation in which an individual wants to transfer $100,000 (in Canadian dollars) from a foreign retirement plan.
+So imagine a situation where an individual wants to transfer $100,000 (in Canadian dollars) from a foreign retirement plan.
 The foreign plan administrator will generally withhold some taxes.
 Let's assume a withholding rate of 20% for this example.
-Imagine also that this Canadian taxpayer will earn a $150,000 salary during the year (increasing their total gross Canadian income from worldwide sources to $250,000) and contributing $100,000 to their RRSP (thus obtaining a deduction of
+Imagine also that this Canadian taxpayer will earn a $150,000 salary during the year (increasing their total gross Canadian income from worldwide sources to $250,000) and contributing $100,000 to their RRSP (thus obtaining a deduction of $100,000).
+This taxpayer's total federal tax bill for the year would be $28,000.

 Using these parameters, the foreign tax credit that the Canadian taxpayer could claim would be the lesser of: